piotrmurach/finite_machine/README.md

   end
 ```

-After terminal state has been specified, you can use `finished?` method on the state machine instance to verify if the terminal state has been reached or not.
+When the terminal state has been specified, you can use `finished?` method on the state machine instance to verify if the terminal state has been reached or not.

 ```ruby
   fm.finished?  # => false